Skip to content

 Sub-criterion-level binary DB column score_sub_criterion.coverage_pct (0.0 or 1.0) At sub-criterion grain, coverage_pct is binary: 1.0 if any signal exists for this rule × institution × run, 0.0 otherwise.
 EXISTS-based per migration 009.

-Pillar / Stage 1 / Stage 2 ratio DB column score_pillar.coverage_pct and equivalents (0.0–1.0) At pillar+ grain, coverage_pct is the unweighted ratio of covered applicable rules to total applicable rules.
+Pillar / Stage 1 ratio DB column score_pillar.coverage_pct and equivalents (0.0–1.0) At pillar+ grain, coverage_pct is the unweighted ratio of covered applicable rules to total applicable rules. (score_stage2_composite.coverage_pct also exists but is inert; Stage 2 de-scoped 2026-05-21.)

 UI hero metric Display coverage (rendered as percentage with RAG band) What the user sees in the institution detail hero.
 Same number as Stage 1 coverage_pct, formatted as integer percent.